rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 Any further issues then feel free to create a thread on the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.

 == ChangeLog ==

+= 2.9.3 =

+* Removed redundant code that was a possible XSS vulnerability

 = 2.9.2 =